Sami Hamdi: Detention in the United States

 On 26 October 2025, Hamdi was detained by the U.S. Immigration and Customs Enforcement (ICE) at San Francisco International Airport while on a speaking tour in the United States.
 His U.S. visa was revoked the day before his detention.

 A spokesperson for the US Department of Homeland Security, a parent agency of ICE, falsely accused Hamdi of "supporting terrorism" and said that "This individual's visa was revoked, and he is in ICE custody pending removal".
 The spokesperson cited a report by RAIR Foundation, described by the Southern Poverty Law Center as an anti-Muslim hate group.
 Far-right conspiracy theorist Laura Loomer claimed credit for the detention.

 Release from custody

 After an immigration hearing on 10 November 2025, Hamdi was set to be released.
 Hussam Ayloush, CEO of CAIR's California chapter, said that: "His only real 'offence' was speaking clearly about Israel's genocidal war crimes against Palestinians."
-Mr. Hamdi's family said in a statement: "Alhamdulillah, good news.
-The government has agreed to release Sami.
-He will be able to return home soon Inshallah.
-Additional details forthcoming."

 On 11 November 2025, he agreed to voluntarily leave the United States.